 How Big Do Mako Sharks Get?

-There are two living species of mako shark, which are the longfin, and shortfin mako sharks.
-The longfin mako is a slightly larger shark and is able to grow up to 14 feet long, and shortfin makos grow up to 13 feet.
-Weight for this shark typically ranges from 130 to 300 lbs, but the largest ever recorded weighed 1,221 lbs.
+There are two living species of mako shark: the longfin and shortfin.
+The longfin mako is a slightly larger shark and able to grow up to 14 feet long, while shortfin makos grow up to 13 feet.
+Weight for this shark typically ranges from 130 to 300 pounds, but the largest ever recorded weighed 1,221 pounds.